battre/autocomplete-attribute-explainer/README.md

 >     * `street-name`
 >   * `house-number-or-building-name` - Fills either the `house-number` or
 >     `building-name`, or both, depending on what's defined.
 Note that this
->     level will not exist in many countries.
+>     intermediate level will not exist in many countries.
 >     * `house-number` - The number assigned to a building in a street.
 >     * `building-name` - Some countries reference buildings by a name (e.g.
 >       India and sometimes Great Britain).